sagar-aryal/jwt-auth/README.md

 # Learning outcomes

-- Node.js JWT Authentication
+- JWT for authorization and authentication by creating register, login and logout routes.
-- How to verify JWT
+- How to authorize users to use private routes by verifying JWT in the authorization header of the HTTP request .
-- Node.js JWT Authorization
-- Node.js JWT Access Token
-- How to Send JWT to Server to Cookie
-- JWT Authentication

 # Import links